Tree disputes

 Queensland legislation related to tree disputes includes the:

-- Neighbourhood Disputes Resolution Act 2011
+- Neighbourhood Disputes (Dividing Fences and Trees) Act 2011 formerly known as Neighbourhood Disputes Resolution Act 2011

 - Queensland Civil and Administrative Tribunal Act 2009